bonigarcia/webdrivermanager/README.md

 Notice that simply adding ``WebDriverManager.chromedriver().setup();`` WebDriverManager does magic for you:

 1. It checks the version of the browser installed in your machine (e.g. Chrome, Firefox).
-2. It checks the version of the driver (e.g. *chromedriver*, *geckodriver*).
+2. It matches the version of the driver (e.g. *chromedriver*, *geckodriver*).
 If unknown, it uses the latest version of the driver.
 3. It downloads the driver if it is not present on the WebDriverManager cache (``~/.cache/selenium`` by default).
 4. It exports the proper WebDriver Java environment variables required by Selenium (not done when using WebDriverManager from the CLI or as a Server).